vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 myString.indent(-2);
 ```

-As a shorthand, if you call `align()` with an integer parameter instead of with zero parameters, it will align first and then indent by given number:
+As a shorthand, if you call `align()` with an integer parameter instead of with zero parameters, it will align first and then indent by the given number:

 ```java
 // Align and then increase existing indentation of each line by 2